Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Abstract

 \section{Abstract}

-In this paper, we show the Langlands correspondence for isocrystals on curves.
-This shows the existence of crystalline companion in the curve case.
-For the proof, we construct the theory of arithmetic $\ms{D}$-modules for algebraic stacks whose diagonal morphisms are finite.
-Finally, combining with methods of Deligne and Drinfeld, we show existence of ``$\ell$-adic companion'' for any isocrystals on smooth scheme of any dimension.
+In this paper, we show the Langlands correspondence for isocrystals on curves, which asserts the existence of crystalline companions in the case of curves.
+For the proof, we generalize the theory of arithmetic $\mathscr{D}$-modules to algebraic stacks whose diagonal morphisms are finite.
+Finally, combining with methods of Deligne and Drinfeld, we show the existence of an ``$\ell$-adic companion'' for any isocrystal on a smooth scheme of any dimension under the assumption of a Bertini type conjecture.